ollyhearn/MirrorBoard/README.md

 Part 1: 20% completed - release 1.\*.\*<br>
 Part 2: 0% completed - release 2.\*.\*<br>
 Part 3: 0% completed - release 3.\*.\*<br>

+**What about releases?**<br>
+Now I'm working on my linux PC, so **Pre-releases** are for linux only.
+Normal releases I'll compile on windows, so they will be working on your Pc.